timofurrer/w1thermsensor/README.md

 You just need a w1 therm sensor. <br>
 Some of them can be bought here: [Adafruit: DS18B20](https://www.adafruit.com/search?q=DS18B20) <br>
-I've used a Raspberry Pi with an GPIO Breakout (Pi Cobbler)
+I've used a Raspberry Pi with an GPIO Breakout (Pi Cobbler).
+Other hardware like the Beagle Bone are supported, too.

 ## Installation